system-logic/conducted-emissions-lab/README.md

 # Conducted Emissions Lab

-Conducted emissions from switching voltage converters, 150 kHz – 30 MHz: a home-built pre-compliance bench, open data, and a re-test of claims I published between 2015 and 2019.
+Conducted emissions from switching voltage converters, 150 kHz – 30 MHz.

 Between 2015 and 2019 I worked in a university EMC lab and published a series of papers and patents on this subject.
 The ideas hold up; the discipline does not.
 The results rested on one-off prototypes, with no reproducibility protocol, and were measured with a detector for which no limits are defined in this band.

-This repository restates those results as falsifiable claims and tests them on a bench built from scratch, with everything published — raw captures, metadata, processing code — so the work can be contested rather than believed.
+The goal here is to re-test those results on a bench I build myself, and to publish everything — raw captures, processing code, conclusions — so the work can be contested rather than believed.

-The five claims and their known weaknesses: [`claims.md`](claims.md).

-## Subject

-How individual elements of the power stage generate conducted noise, how much each contributes, how operating mode and topology change that, and how EMC measures interact with converter efficiency.

-The thesis running through the original cycle, and through this one: emission should be suppressed during design, by choosing operating modes and components that emit least, and only then should a filter be designed — of the minimum necessary complexity.
-The practice it argues against treats EMC last, curing non-compliance by growing the filter, and pays for it in mass, volume and cost.

-## Method

-The original work built a prototype one element at a time and captured the spectrum at each step, attributing the change to the element just added.
-That attribution is the method's weak point and is treated explicitly in `claims.md` (C2).

-This project keeps the incremental idea and adds what was missing: a single unified prototype platform so that configurations differ only in the variable under test; 9 kHz resolution bandwidth with quasi-peak and average detectors implemented in software and validated against reference signals; each claim swept across a stated parameter rather than tested at one operating point; and raw data published alongside every conclusion.
+## What I claimed, and what is wrong with it

+**C1 — Three-zone spectral model.** The spectrum divides into 0.15–3, 3–16 and 16–30 MHz, each zone traceable to a distinct physical source. *The boundaries are not universal — they follow from the switching frequency, diode recovery times and layout of my particular prototypes.*

+**C2 — Quantitative map of element contributions.** Each element of the power stage contributes a quantifiable amount to the total. *Adding an element does not add only its own parasitics; it changes the whole network.
+The difference between spectra before and after adding a diode is not the diode's emission.
+Measured with an RMS detector, while limits in this band are defined for quasi-peak and average.*

+**C3 — Source localisation and inverse identification.** Topology and parameters — switching frequency, duty cycle, transition times, parasitic capacitances — can be read off the shape of the spectrum. *Validated against the same prototypes it was derived from.
+That is fitting, not prediction.*

+**C4 — Snubbers on MOSFETs are an EMC measure, not an efficiency measure.** Up to roughly 1.5 kW a snubber does not improve efficiency but substantially improves the electromagnetic picture. *The 1.5 kW figure stands for the argument rather than a measured threshold, and devices have moved on in ten years.*

+**C5 — Topological hierarchy by conducted emission.** PWM inverter, LLC converter and phase-shifted inverter can be ranked, phase-shifted best. *Declared on a single criterion, with layout uncontrolled between prototypes and the conditions of comparison unstated.*

+All five share one root weakness: few prototypes, no reproducibility protocol, a detector without defined limits here.
+One remedy covers them — a new dataset with fixed geometry, standards-referenced measurement, and deliberate parameter variation.

 ## What this bench is not

-There is no shielded enclosure and no calibrated measuring receiver.
-The ambient spectrum in this band carries broadcast signals and emissions from neighbouring equipment, so every measurement is preceded by an ambient baseline.

-The consequence is a hard limit on what may be concluded here.
-Relative comparisons under a fixed, documented geometry — this configuration against that one, measured minutes apart on the same setup — are sound and reproducible by anyone who rebuilds the bench.
-Absolute levels stated against regulatory limits are not: that requires a calibrated receiver in a controlled environment, and nothing in this repository should be read as a compliance result.
-Every deviation from the standard method is written down before the results, not after.
+No shielded enclosure, no calibrated measuring receiver.
+Relative comparisons under a fixed, documented geometry are sound and reproducible.
+Absolute levels against regulatory limits are not — nothing here is a compliance result.

 ## Original body of work

-Published in Russian, 2015–2019, two of them also in Springer translation.
-Everything in this project cites these by ID.
+Published in Russian, 2015–2019; two papers also in Springer translation.
+Cited throughout by ID.

-Publisher typeset versions are not redistributed here — those rights sit with the journals.
-Links point to legally available copies.
-Patent texts are public documents and are included in full.

-### Papers

 | ID | Title | Venue | Year |
 |---|---|---|---|